wehappit/nsequence/README.md

 #### Raises
 - `NotImplementedError`: Raised if the calculation fails, due to `TypeError`, `ValueError` or `ArithmeticError`.
 - `InversionError`: Raised if `inversion_technic` is set to True and the sequence does not have `inverse_func`.

+### `count_terms_between_terms_neighbors`
+Counts the number of terms located between the nearest terms to two specified values.
+This method is particularly useful for sequences where each term has a unique and identifiable neighbor, allowing for the counting of terms that lie directly between two specific values.

+#### Parameters
+- `term_neighbor1`: The first value.
+This method finds the nearest term to this value that does not prefer the left term, effectively preferring the right or equal term.
+- `term_neighbor2`: The second value.
+The value of the second neighbor.
+Unlike for `neighbor1`, this method finds the nearest term to this value that prefers the left term, if such a term exists.

 ### `terms_between_terms`
 Computes a list of sequence terms located between two given terms, inclusive.